Laurencekirk: Transport

 The Dundee–Aberdeen line passes through the town.
 The railway station, which closed to passengers in 1967, was re-opened on 17 May 2009.
 The opening of this station has affirmed Laurencekirk's status as a commuter town providing links to Aberdeen, Dundee and beyond.

 The Laurencekirk bypass opened in 1985 as part of the project to dual the road between Perth and Aberdeen.
-The bypass is now part of the A90.
-A grade-separated (flyover) junction is planned for access to Laurencekirk, eliminating a flat crossing where numerous accidents have occurred.
-However, in 2021 it was revealed the project had been delayed.
+The bypass is now part of the A90 where a reduced speed limit is in operation for part of the bypass.
+A grade-separated (flyover) junction, which has been campaigned for several years by local residents, is planned for access to Laurencekirk, eliminating a flat crossing where numerous accidents have occurred.
+However, in 2021 it was revealed the project had been delayed indefinitely.

 In literature

 Lewis Grassic Gibbon wrote much about The Mearns and the surrounding area in his book Sunset Song.
-A tribute centre can be visited at Arbuthnott a few miles from Laurencekirk.
+A tribute centre can be visited at the Grassic Gibbon Centre at Arbuthnott, a few miles from Laurencekirk.

 Fred Urquhart worked on the land in the Laurencekirk district during the Second World War, and his short stories make use of his observations of rural life there.